-TXT and ENHYPEN to star in new documentary together
+TXT and ENHYPEN star in new behind-the-scenes documentary

-HYBE boybands Tomorrow X Together (TXT) and ENHYPEN are set to star in an upcoming documentary together.
+HYBE boybands Tomorrow X Together (TXT) and ENHYPEN have released their new behind-the-scenes documentary.

 - READ MORE: Tomorrow X Together: “We tell stories of our generation, a generation at the crux of growth”

-On February 12, the agency – which owns Big Hit Music and Belift Lab, which TXT and ENHYPEN are signed to, respectively – shared a minute-long trailer of the forthcoming special that will document the boybands’ preparation for their joint performance at last December’s 2021 KBS Song Festival.
+Todau (February 15), the agency – which owns Big Hit Music and Belift Lab, which TXT and ENHYPEN are signed to, respectively – released ‘BACKSTAGE: TXT x EN-‘, which documents the boybands’ preparation for their joint performance at last December’s 2021 KBS Song Festival.

-In the teaser video, TXT’s Yeonjun remarks that they would be taking the stage as twelve.
-“I think it’s a first since I was a trainee,” he comments.
-Members of both groups take turns sharing their thoughts on the collaboration in a voiceover, as clips from their rehearsals and performance are shown.
+The documentary features never-before-seen backstage footage of the two boybands interacting with one another while rehearsing for their joint performance, alongside interviews with the individual members about their thoughts on the collaboration.

-“Fans show us so much love, and for what reason?
-We have to do that much better in return,” added ENHYPEN’s Heesung.
+“There’s 12 of us, right?
+12 members in total.
+I’ve never performed with so many people before,” says TXT’s Yeonjun during the documentary.
+“I think it’s the first since my trainee years.”

-‘BACKSTAGE: TXT x EN-‘ will be released on February 15 at 6pm KST on HYBE’s official YouTube channel.
-The two groups had previously teamed up for a Lunar New Year two-episode variety special in 2021 titled ‘TXT x EN- Playground’, which was also released on YouTube.
+Prior to ‘BACKSTAGE: TXT x EN-‘, the two groups had previously teamed up for a Lunar New Year two-episode variety special in 2021 titled ‘TXT x EN- Playground’, which was also released on YouTube.

 Last month, ENHYPEN made a comeback with ‘Dimension : Answer’, the repackaged version of their October 2021 album ‘Dimension : Dilemma’.
 The new re-release saw the addition of three new tracks on top of the latter record’s existing eight, including lead single ‘Blessed-Cursed’.